apache/fury-site/docs/community/how_to_release.md

 1. Log in to the Apache Nexus repository management interface
 2. Navigate to the "Snapshots" or "Releases" repository (depending on your release type)
-3. Locate the latest Fury project version
+3. Locate the latest Fory project version
 4. Execute the "Close" operation to validate all uploaded artifacts
 5. After successful validation, execute the "Release" operation to finalize the deployment